k7n4n5t3w4rt/writing/source/_posts/The-Goal.md

 tags:
 ---

-I know what happens when we try to make a product without having a clear goal - nothing.
-We can go through the motions and waste a lot of time but we'll never be able to find value in what we're doing.
+From experience, I know what happens when we try to make a product without having a clear goal - nothing.
+We can go through the motions and waste a lot of time but we'll never find value in what we're doing.
 If we manage to make anything at all, nobody will buy it.

 I went fishing the other day.
 I wanted to sit out on the wharf and fish.
 I wanted to catch something but I didn't really care what.